 Shortly after this, King Károly Róbert gave the castle and its villages to his Italian supporters from the Drugeth family.
 They erected a rectangular defensive structure with rhomboid bastions that recalled the castles of South Italy.
 The construction began in 1317 in the age when Drugeth Fülöp owned it but the work lasted for more than 30 years.
 As it was, the place became the Drugeths’ property for 360 years.
 The fortification was augmented in the 16th and 17th centuries, the greatest one took place in 1598.
 It was the time when the present form of the castle was built but so far many sections have been pulled down.

 In the castle, we can see the signs of the Renaissance and the Baroque styles.
 The structure includes the inner castle that was turned into a fortified palace.
 Initially, the palace had four floors but the highest one was built of wood and it burned down.
 If you take a look around the yard of the palace, you can discover the remnants of Renaissance loggias that were similar to the ones we can see in the castle of Sárospatak.
 In the middle of the yard, a 30-meter-deep well can be seen that supplied the residents with fresh water.
-The fortified palace had more than 40 rooms and halls and it was surrounded by a small moat that was only 4-meter-deep.
-Also, it was protected by walls and four round bastions and a triangular bastion.
+The fortified palace had more than 40 rooms and halls and it was surrounded by a small moat that was only 4 meters deep.
+Also, it was protected by walls, four round bastions, and a triangular bastion.

-The strong andesite walls were 2,5-meter-wide, and corridors were carved into them so as to aid the defenders.
-There is a steep cliff on the north-eastern side of the castle while the three other sides were protected by a 20-meter-wide moat that was 10-meter-deep.
-Just like the inner castle, the outer defenses could be approached through a draw-bridge.
+The strong andesite walls were 2.5 meters wide, and corridors were carved into them to aid the defenders.
+There is a cliff on the northeastern side of the castle while the three other sides were protected by a 20-meter-wide moat that was 10-meter-deep.
+Just like the inner castle, the outer defenses could be approached through a drawbridge.
 The entire castle’s area is 2.5 acres.
 In the castle’s yard, the ruins of a church built in 1248 can be still seen.

 The lower castle was just before the inner castle’s gate, it was the place where the guards lived.
 It was surrounded by a palisade wall.
 At the end of the 17th century, there were 511 soldiers in the garrison and 30 cannons guarded the Valley of the Ung River.
 According to local legends, one of the Drugeth lords had a daughter who fell in love with a simple servant boy.
 Discovering them, the grim father had his daughter walled into one of the walls of the castle, alive.
 Allegedly, the unfortunate Countess is still haunting the place.
 She has a 6-acre-big park around the castle to complete her walks.